 Not sure who to fix the broken links on your website?
-A broken link is one of the most negative sides which affects the SEO of our overall website.
+A broken link is one of the most negative sides that affects the SEO of our overall website.
 It is a type of link that doesn’t work and sends the user to a page that doesn’t exist anymore.

 If you ever click on these broken links, it will only redirect you to a 404 page that doesn’t exist.
 Here are a few reasons why it sends you to 404 pages,

-- Page on the website is no longer available.
+• The page on the website is no longer available.

-- The webpage is moved to a new location without proper redirection from the old URL.
+• The webpage is moved to a new location without proper redirection from the old URL.

 Why Remove Broken Links from Website?

-Along with it, broken links on your website waste your crawl equity in Google and it can be harmful.
+Along with it, broken links on your website waste your crawl equity in Google, and it can be harmful.
 And you’ll not get any benefits from broken links to your website whether the broken link redirects to an external website or internal.

 Dr. Link Check is one of the best tools for finding and fixing broken links on your website.
 As you know, broken links are bad for businesses, so it provides an easy option through which you can find and fix broken links on your website without any hassle.

-Along with it, Dr. Link Check also lets you know about malicious links on your website which can be harmful to your business in Google so that you can fix them along with the broken links – which is one of the best things I liked in this tool.
+Along with it, Dr. Link Check also lets you know about malicious links on your website that can be harmful to your business in Google so that you can fix them along with the broken links – which is one of the best things I liked in this tool.

 Their bot crawls through the HTML and CSS code of your entire website and examines all the links it can find.
 This includes checking complete internal as well as outbound broken links on your website, as well as links to images, style sheets, and other resource files.

-- Check Inbound and Outbound Broken Links
+• Check Inbound and Outbound Broken Links

-- Check Malicious & Parked Domain Links
+• Check Malicious & Parked Domain Links

-- Find Broken Links in Images, Stylesheets, etc
+• Find Broken Links in Images, Stylesheets, etc

-- Blacklist check
+• Blacklist check

 How to Find Broken Links on Website?